NoroffFEU/development-platforms/prometheus_toolkit.md

 ## Comparison

-Compared to [InfluxDB](https://www.influxdata.com/), Prometheus is a better choice if you are primarily doing metrics, it also has a more powerfull query language, alerting and notification functionality then InfluxDB has.
+Compared to [InfluxDB](https://www.influxdata.com/), Prometheus is a better choice if you are primarily doing metrics, it also has a more powerful query language, alerting and notification functionality then InfluxDB has.
 Both of the systems has their strengths and weaknesses, where one is better then the other.

 With Prometheus you get servers that are run independently of each other and only rely on their local storage for their core functionality: scraping, rule processing and alerting.

 The commercial InfluxDB offering is, by design, a distributed storage cluster with storage and queries being handled by many nodes at once.
 With that, it means that the commercial version of InfluxDB will scale horizontally easier than Prometheus, but at the same time, you need to manage the higher complexity of distributed storage systems straight off from the start.
 Prometheus is easier to setup and run.

-There is an open source version of InfluxDB that is similar to Prometheus, but not completly the same when it comes to the architecture of the system.
+There is an open source version of InfluxDB that is similar to Prometheus, but not completely the same when it comes to the architecture of the system.

 Both systems has a data model that has key-value pairs as labels, that is called tags.
 They both use support float64 data types but Prometheus offers this with limited support for strings and millisecond resolution timestamps, where InfluxDB offers has full support for it, along side of int64, and bool as well.